Stats & Info about Schweitzer

 Considered by many as the best skiing in Idaho and the best family-friendly resort in the Pacific Northwest, Schweitzer Mountain Resort is independently owned and proud of it.
 Schweitzer ranks as one of the nation’s top winter destinations with 2900 acres of amazing terrain thanks to its two massive bowls and renowned tree skiing.
 Located in the rugged Selkirk Mountains of the northern Idaho panhandle, and only 80 miles from Spokane, WA , Schweitzer overlooks the town of Sandpoint, ID and offers breathtaking views of three states, Canada and the impressive Lake Pend Oreille.
 This inland Northwest ski resort is also home to Stella - Idaho's only six-person, high-speed lift.

-In the summer of 2019, Schweitzer will be replacing the Snow Ghost chairlift with two new lifts.
+In the summer of 2019, Schweitzer replaced the Snow Ghost chairlift with two new lifts.
 One is a high speed quad, "Cedar Park Express," and the other is a fixed grip triple, "Colburn Triple."

 Ski Season: Early December to early April (conditions permitting)